rjmacarthy/llamallamallama/README.md

 ## Installation

+Copy `backend/config.example.yml` to `config.yml` and edit for personal settings.

 ### Backend

 To install the backend dependencies, run the following command:

 `pip install -r requirements.txt` inside the backend directory.

-You will need to add your models inside the `backend/models` folder.
+You will need to add your models inside the `backend/models` folder if using locally to match `config.yml` or use Hugging Face.

 ```
 .